 How do I know if I need to be screened for colon cancer?

-Current guidelines suggest for patients to start screening at age 50, unless they have certain risk factors.
-Those would include having a family history — particularly, people who’ve had younger family members who were diagnosed with colon cancer — or, having a colon or rectal polyp, or having certain diseases like ulcerative colitis or Crohn’s disease may need to begin screening earlier.
+Individuals with certain risk factors, such as having a family history — particularly, people who’ve had younger family members who were diagnosed with colon cancer — or, having a colon or rectal polyp, or having certain diseases like ulcerative colitis or Crohn’s disease may need to begin screening earlier.

 Screening guidelines include checking stool for blood that can’t be seen, includes sigmoidoscopy, or, a full colonoscopy which looks at your entire colon.
 The most effective screening is a colonoscopy.